stooged/ESP32-Server/README.md

 # ESP32-Server

-a simple webserver for the ESP32 boards.files are served off the root of a sdcard and are restricted to the 8:3 filename format.
+a simple webserver for the ESP32 boards.

+files are served off the root of a sdcard and are restricted to the 8:3 filename format.

 it supports uart over wifi on port 24.